-It is not your responsibility to investigate or make judgements on suspected instances of risk or harm.
+It is not the tutor or employer's responsibility to investigate or make judgements on suspected instances of risk or harm.
 That is a matter for UKTD's Lead Safeguarding Officer and Managing Director to follow up with the relevant external agencies, if required.
 UKTD's Safeguarding Procedure will be followed.